ninaleo/ransut-core/docs/20-Requirement-management/wide-requirement-specification.md

 }
 ```

-## Palvelun järjestelmävaatimukset
+## System requirements

-> System requirements are higher-level requirements on the basis of which the system as a whole is defined.
+> Commonly System requirements are higher-level requirements on the basis of which the system as a whole is defined.
 > When designing services, from a technical point of view, different requirements arise
 technologies, equipment, or physical structures of realization.
 When defining a software service
 it is advisable to identify purely the technical / production requirements of the system in good time and record them in the requirements specification.